 We can’t change our genes, but we can alter our environment.
 The Harvard Study of Adult Development, a longitudinal study conducted over the course of 80 years, reveals powerful insights into living a happy and healthy life.
 The study followed 268 college sophomores beginning in 1938, and over the years, expanded its control groups to include offspring, women, and inner-city residents of Boston.
 The data found that living a long and fulfilling life requires building and sustaining meaningful relationships.

-How to Age with Your Health Intact
+6 Ways on How to Age with Your Health Intact

 If relationships are the key to staying healthy and happy as we age, we need to unplug and check in.
 Below are ways to decrease loneliness and develop connections with others.